 The VLCR is currently collecting Patient Reported Outcome and Patient Reported Experience measures as part of a “Value-based healthcare (VbHC)” sub-study that has recruited five Victorian health services.
 The VbHC study is using validated tools EORTC [QLQ-C30 and QLQ-LC-29] and selected questions from the VAHI Patient Experiences of cancer Care Survey (PECCS) to understand patient outcome measures of most value to consumers receiving lung cancer care.

 This registry has been established to improve both the quality and length of survival for Australians with lung cancer.
 Clinical quality registries achieve improvements in care primarily by informing health care providers how they are performing, compared with others.
 If a provider is falling behind on a performance indicator, compared with others, this provides them with both the information and motivation to improve.
 This feedback loop is designed to reduce unwarranted variation in care and improve compliance with clinical guidelines.

 - The VLCR is run by the Cancer Research Program (CRP) within the School of Public Health and Preventive Medicine at Monash University.
 The VLCR is made operational by Coordinating Principal Investigator A/Prof Robert Stirling and the VLCR Coordinator is Ms Margaret Brand (firstname.lastname@example.org).

 - The development and operation of the VLCR is overseen by a Steering Committee consisting of respiratory and thoracic specialists, medical and radiological oncologists, consumer representatives, government and industry partners.

 Clinicians contributing data to the VLCR, can request their own data from the VLCR Coordinator by making a data request.

 What types of data are collected?

-The types of data collected includes: demographics, diagnostic information, and treatment information.
+The types of data collected includes: demographics, clinical and diagnostic information, and treatment information.

 Please contact the VLCR Coordinator for more detailed information regarding what is collected.